CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m flat` or
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m exact`

-*To note, using `-m` will default to an `exact` match.

-Be aware that when you add an XML Metadata column to the spreadsheet, it will always add the metadata template to the OPEX - even if all the cells are left blank.
+Be aware that when you add an XML Metadata column to the spreadsheet, it will always add the entire metadata template to the OPEX - even if all the cells are left blank.
 As this is a useful function (adding blank templates to your import), I will leave this for now, but may adjust this in the future.

 ### XML Metadata Templates - Custom Templates

-Any custom template can be added to the metadata folder and it will work 'out of the box', as long as they are functioning within Preservica.
+Any custom XML template can be added to the 'metadata' folder in the installation directory.
+As long as the XML template is functioning in Preservica, it will work 'out of the box'.
+All XML's in the directory are checked when enabling the `-m` option.

-All that is necessary to do, is add the XML Template document and then add it to the 'metadata' folder within the site-package files within the program. the location of this will depend on the install path utilising by Python.
+The location of this will depend on the install path utilising by Python; typically it will be under `/path/to/ptyhoninstall/Lib/site-packages/opex_manifest_generator/metadata`

 *In the future I will likely allow the destination of this directory to be set by an option or adjustable, for ease of use.*